 4. Come face to face with the smiling giants at Bayon Temple

 Located in the small circuit together with Angkor Wat and Ta Prohm, the 12th-century Bayon temple is absolutely worth your time.

-As you walk around the upper level of the temples, you’ll find yourself surrounded by the giants carved out of stone.
+As you walk around the upper level of the temples, you'll find yourself surrounded by the giants carved out of stone.
 Spooky and atmospheric.
-Come face to face with the smiling faces and then decided if it’s a happy or a sinister smile.
+Come face to face with the smiling faces and then decide if it's a happy or a sinister smile.

-5. Sip Cocktails in Siem Reap
+5. Sip cocktails in Siem Reap

-If you are thinking of what to do in Siem Reap besides temples, there’s plenty.
-You can go explore the excellent Khmer food scene, take a day trip to Phnom Kulen waterfall, have a romantic sunset tour or visit floating villages.
+If you are thinking of what to do in Siem Reap besides temples, there's plenty.
+You can go explore the excellent Khmer food scene, take a day trip to Phnom Kulen waterfall, have a romantic sunset tour and visit floating villages.

 Along the streets, you'll have carts tangled up with flashy LED lights and stocked with bottles of all kinds of alcohol.
 Some of the cocktails were quite weak but we did enjoy the fun and friendly atmosphere.

-6. Taste the Delightful Khmer Dishes
+6. Taste delightful Khmer dishes

 For a more sophisticated evening in the city, enjoy a quieter meal in one of the many lovely restaurants just a few streets away from Pub Street.
 Opt for the traditional Khmer cuisine and their fantastic curries.
 Pair it with a pint for a hearty dinner out.

 Check out the Khmer Kitchen in the Alley West.
 When ordering the amazing coconut fish (Fish Amok) or baked pumpkin soup, keep in mind it’s not a soup, it’s curry so accept (unlimited) rice offered by the waiter.